marcduiker/dapr-docs/daprdocs/content/en/getting-started/quickstarts/conversation-quickstart.md

 The conversation building block is currently in **alpha**.
 {{% /alert %}}

-Let's take a look at how the [Dapr conversation building block]({{< ref conversation-overview.md >}}) makes interacting with the Anthropic LLM easier.
+Let's take a look at how the [Dapr conversation building block]({{< ref conversation-overview.md >}}) makes interacting with the LLM component easier.
 In this quickstart, you use the Anthropic component to communicate with the LLM and ask it for a poem about Dapr.

 {{< tabs ".NET" Go >}}